TheodoreAouad/MorphoNet/README.md

 ## Example

-A similar script example can be found in the `run.sh` file.
+A similar script example can be found in the `scripts/run.sh` file.
+Other scripts are also in the same folder, examples of how I launch the benchmarks.

 ```bash
 $ python -m tasks.train\